datastaxdevs/workshop-intro-to-graphql/README.md

 ### That's it, you did it!
 Nice job!
 We hope this workshop gave you enough information on GraphQL to be dangerous and start you on a journey to using GraphQL in your own apps.
-Also, don't forget to do the [HOMEWORK](#homework)
+Also, don't forget your [HOMEWORK](#homework).